Price | AliExpress |

 There are four main design elements that make the Flatbox shine.
 First of all, its size makes it easy to carry as well as play on a desk.
 You can set it on your lap to play as well, but you would likely have to close your legs to do that.

 The second advantage of the Flatbox is the buttons.
-The main buttons can tolerate hot-swappable switches, and the secondaries are designed in a way that makes it hard to press them by accident, but if you would like to press them, that should still be easy.
-Third, as the Flatbox’s name indicates, this innovation is quite slim, and finally, the detachable cable is quite convenient.
+The main buttons can tolerate hot swappable switches, and the secondaries are designed in a way that makes it hard to press them by accident.
+If you would like to press the secondary buttons, that should still be easy.

 Hardware